aelluminate-labs/arcscan/README.md

 # Arcscan

-Arcscan is a web scraping tool designed to automate data collection processes from various online sources.
+Arcscan is a versatile web scraping tool designed to automate data collection processes from various online sources.
 It efficiently extracts valuable information from websites, making it ideal for web research, data analysis, and building datasets from publicly available web content.

 ###### NOTE: This project is currently in the development stage and will be updated frequently.